cosnomi/react-fediverse-comment/README.md

 ## Contribution

-Contribution will be highly appreciated.
+Contributions are highly appreciated.
 If you found a bug, raise an issue.
 Minor code changes and documentation updates should be basically suggested as PR.
 Major code changes (which typically includes breaking changes) should be first discussed in Issue.

 Thank you!